A long lake that runs along the Delaware & Raritan Canal in Princeton.

 N40.36684° W74.62572° [Rt 27 Princeton-Kingston Rd lot]

 Large paved lot.
-Floating dock, or put in at water’s edge.
+Easy put in at water’s edge or use the floating dock.

 There is another launch at the south end at Turning Basin which we have not tried.